LucidJS/backbone-lifeguard/README.md

 ### 'tranform' parameter

 Accepts a function.
-Returns the value of the attr.
+Returns the converted value of the attr.
 Used to convert passed-in value into the data type appropriate for this attribute, such as converting a string "123" into a number 123.
+If the value cannot be converted, the function will return 'undefined'.

+### '_typeCheck'

+This is an internal method to test validity of the attribute value after all other conversions and validations have been done.
+Do not overwrite.

 ## Disallow undeclared properties